 - Prolonged periods of standing or sitting: If you spend your days standing in one place or sitting still, your vein health may be compromised.
 To avoid developing future issues, take frequent breaks throughout the day to walk around and stretch.
-You can also do exercises in place –– such as ankle rolls and calf raises –– to get your blood flowing.
+You can also do exercises in place, such as ankle rolls and calf raises, to get your blood flowing.
 Additionally, massaging your legs, ankles, and feet may be beneficial.
 Propping up your feet at the end of the day can help relieve painful symptoms.

-If you are at risk for vein disease, Dr. Yan Katsnelson wants to assure you that there’s help available.
+If you are at risk for vein disease, founder and CEO Dr. Yan Katsnelson wants to assure you that there’s help available.
 “All of our vein specialists at USA Vein Clinics offer a range of potential treatments for varicose and spider veins.
 We also treat more serious venous conditions like venous ulcers and can help identify blood clots, which can lead to a life-threatening condition known as pulmonary embolism,” he explains.

 Currently, we offer the following vein treatments:

 - Endovenous Laser Treatment (EVLT)